renesugar/k_elda_archive/docs/_Dev.md

 the end of the commit message.

 ### Submitting Patches
-Patches are submitted for inclusion in Quilt using a Github Pull Request.
+Patches are submitted for inclusion in Kelda using a Github Pull Request.

 A pull request is a collection of well formed commits that tie together in some theme, usually the larger goal they're trying to achieve.
 Completely